chaofengqing/chao_lab/content/teaching/cuhksz_CSS5210/index.md

 ## TL;DR
 Warning: this is a *very* challenging course.
 Take it only if you have an actual need of complicated statistical modeling for your research.
-If you are actively looking for a job or having an internship during the course period, it is recommended that you drop this course as early as possible.
+If you are actively looking for a job or having an internship during the course period, think twice.